yanju024/practice/README.md

 1. Implemented a Message Que for Send OTP to mobile phone

-Project Structure

-├── producer.js     # Produces and sends messages to the queue ├── worker.js       # Consumes and processes messages from the queue ├── package.json    # Project dependencies and scripts
-└── README.md       # Project overview and instructions
+2. clone the repo

-Open two terminals:
+3. Open two terminals:

 Terminal 1: node worker.js